-- Place du Maréchal Juin – the square is located at the intersection of Avenue de Villiers, Avenue Niel, Avenue Gourgaud, Rue de Courcelles and Boulevard Pereire.
+- Place du Maréchal Juin – the square is at the intersection of Avenue de Villiers, Avenue Niel, Avenue Gourgaud, Rue de Courcelles and Boulevard Pereire.

 - Place du Général Catroux – this rectangular square is crossed by the Boulevard Malesherbes and the Avenue de Villiers.
-The square is home to several statues including the Monument to Alexandre Dumas fils by the sculptor René de Saint-Marceaux (1906).
+The square is home to several statues, including the Monument to Alexandre Dumas Fils by the sculptor René de Saint-Marceaux (1906).

-Landmarks of the 18th arrondissement
+Landmarks of the 18th Arrondissement

 - Sacré-Cœur Basilica – the Romanesque-Byzantine church (end of 19th century) is one of the most recognisable landmarks of Paris, dominating the rooftops of the Hill of Montmartre.

 - Place des Abbesses – a busy public square in the heart of the shopping precinct of Montmartre (rue des Abbesses, rue Lepic…).
-Its métro entrance is one of the last Art Nouveau edifice of the kind.
+Its métro entrance is one of the last Art Nouveau edifices of the kind.

 - Moulin Rouge – arguably Paris’ most famous cabaret.
 You can recognise it by its red mill.

-Landmarks of the 19th arrondissement
+Landmarks of the 19th Arrondissement

 - Rotonde de la Villette – one of the octroi gates of the Fermiers généraux wall built just before the Revolution.

-- Parc des Buttes Chaumont – one of the largest green spaces in Paris inaugurated in1867.
+- Parc des Buttes Chaumont – one of the largest green spaces in Paris inaugurated in 1867.